 Consider these two scenarios:

-Despite the lower gross yield, Scenario B delivers better net returns due to lower maintenance costs and reduced void periods.
+Despite the lower gross yield, the moderate-yield property delivers better net returns due to lower maintenance costs and reduced void periods.

 Market Conditions and Yield Expectations in 2026